External Beam Radiotherapy for Dysphagia Palliation in Advanced Esophageal Cancer: A Prospective Study

 Abstract

-Background: Esophageal cancer is a highly aggressive malignancy often associated with a poor prognosis because of locoregional failure and distant metastases.
-About 60–70 percent of the patients present at an advanced stage, have a median survival in the range of 6-10 months, and are not amenable to definitive treatment.
-Dysphagia is the most common complaint, seen in 80%–90% of patients.
-The priority for managing patients with advanced disease is dysphagia control, which in turn can improve nutritional intake and quality of life.
-External-beam radiotherapy (EBRT) is one of the major means of palliation.
+Background and Objective: Esophageal cancer is a highly aggressive malignancy often associated with a poor prognosis due to locoregional failure and distant metastases.
+Approximately 60–70% of patients present at an advanced stage, with a median survival of 6-10 months and are not candidates for definitive treatment.
+Dysphagia is the most common symptom, affecting 80%–90% of patients.
+The primary goal in managing patients with advanced disease is dysphagia control, which can improve nutritional intake and quality of life.
+External beam radiotherapy (EBRT) is a major palliative treatment option.
+The primary objective of this study was to assess the efficacy of external beam radiotherapy in alleviating dysphagia in patients with esophageal cancer.

 Introduction